whitequark/git-pages/README.md

 It is implemented in Go and has no other mandatory dependencies, although it is designed to be used together with the [Caddy server](https://caddyserver.com/) (for TLS termination) and an [Amazon S3](https://aws.amazon.com/s3/) compatible object store (for horizontal scalability of storage).

 The included Docker container provides everything needed to deploy a Pages service, including zero-configuration on-demand provisioning of TLS certificates from [Let's Encrypt](https://letsencrypt.org/), and runs on any commodity cloud infrastructure.
+There is also a first-party deployment of _git-pages_ at [grebedoc.dev](https://grebedoc.dev).

 Quickstart